CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/SSH-for-Remote-Access.md

 1. To generate the SSH key pair, run the `ssh-keygen` command and follow the prompts:

     {{%notice info%}}

-    **Configure a Passwordless System**
+To configure a completely passwordless system, do not enter a

-    To configure a completely passwordless system, do not enter a passphrase when prompted in the following step.
+    passphrase when prompted in the following step.

     {{%/notice%}}

         cumulus@leaf01:~$ ssh-keygen
         Generating public/private rsa key pair.
         Enter file in which to save the key (/home/cumulus/.ssh/id_rsa):
         Enter passphrase (empty for no passphrase):
         Enter same passphrase again:
         Your identification has been saved in /home/cumulus/.ssh/id_rsa.
         Your public key has been saved in /home/cumulus/.ssh/id_rsa.pub.
         The key fingerprint is: